-The Forum is an informal group which has been working to deliver nature conservation at a landscape scale across the Cotswolds AONB since May 2010.
-It currently has 60 members representing 33 organisations including local authorities, community organisations, landowners, the private sector and conservation organisations.
+The Forum is an informal group which has been working to deliver nature conservation at a landscape scale across the Cotswolds National Landscape (AONB) since May 2010.
+It currently has over 70 members representing 35 organisations including local authorities, community organisations, landowners, the private sector and conservation organisations.

-The Forum exists to achieve and sustain coherent and robust ecological networks across the Cotswolds.
+The Forum exists to achieve and sustain the recovery of nature across the Cotswolds.

 In pursuit of this purpose, the Forum;

 - Sets out priorities, outcomes and actions for nature recovery across the Cotswolds within a Nature Recovery Plan.

 - Supports and encourages collaborative working to make nature recovery across the Cotswolds a reality.

 - Identifying and coordinating existing activity.